-Simon Finch and Voewood Rare Books
+Simon Finch and Voewood Rare Books:

 Simon Finch has been a Rare Book Dealer since 1980.
 He has had shops in Notting Hill Gate and Mayfair and in Holt, Norfolk.
 His firm has handled a wide variety of material from the First Folio of Shakespeare to the wilder shores of the counterculture and everything in between.
-In 1998, Simon bought Voewood, one of the finest Arts and Crafts houses, and brought it back to life with an eight-year programme of renovation and restoration.
+In 1998, Simon bought Voewood, one of the finest Arts and Crafts houses, and brought it back to life with an eight-year programmed of renovation and restoration.

 Voewood Rare Books, which operates from Voewood, is the continuation for Simon of a long career in the book trade.
 It also represents an important link with the House.
 Voewood is always beautiful, surprising, mysterious and perhaps a little disorientating and we aim to bring something of this spirit to the bookshop.

 Whilst our focus is on the visual arts, the counter-culture and literature, we deal also in a broad range of antiquarian books across all subject areas.
 Our collection can be found on this website or our Abebooks listing.
 We will issue occasional printed catalogues together with online lists and catalogues.
 We are keen to buy outstanding items in most fields and will always travel to view a collection or individual items.
 We are open by appointment but can always be contacted by email.
 We exhibit at book fairs throughout the year.